Distributed Load Testing on AWS Fargate

 4. Finally, press Next and give the role a meaningful name.

 That's it!
-You should now be able to use this role to run Artillery tests in Fargate.
+You should now be able to use this role to run Artillery tests in Lambda.

-If you're setting up OIDC, for example to interact with Github Actions (opens in a new tab), then you might need to also set a Custom Trust Policy.
-You can do so by editing the Custom Trust Policy in step 2 with the appropriate policy from the GH Actions guide linked above.
+If you're setting up OIDC, for example to interact with GitHub Actions, then you might need to set a different Custom Trust Policy for the role created above (added in step 3).
+Follow the GH Actions guide (opens in a new tab) to get the appropriate Trust Policy.

 Accessing worker logs in Cloudwatch